Northeast Corridor: Replacement of bridge over Housatonic River

 In Milford and Stratford, Connecticut, the 1906 Devon Bridge over the Housatonic River causes delays and speed restrictions.
 The four-track bascule bridge is planned to be rehabilitated and eventually replaced, improving reliability and reducing travel times.
 The Connecticut Department of Transportation was awarded $119.3 million for interim repairs to the bridge in 2023.
 Repairs are scheduled to run from June 2025 until June 2027.
 A new bridge to replace the existing span is to be built from October 2030 to August 2036.
 Amtrak was awarded up to $246 million in Infrastructure Investment and Jobs Act funds in November 2023 for the design of a replacement for the span.
 Amtrak will contribute an additional $16 million, while the state of Connecticut will provide $45 million.
 The replacement bridge is being designed for a top speed of 70 mph, up from the current 40 mph limit on the existing bridge.

 Replacement of bridge over Hutchinson River

 Amtrak is planning to replace the 1907 low-level movable rail Pelham Bay Bridge (just west of Pelham Bridge) over the Hutchinson River in the Bronx that has been limiting speed and train capacity.
 The goal is for a new bridge to support expanded service and speeds up to 70 mph.
 Construction is anticipated to begin in 2029, with completion expected in 2034.
 Funding for the replacement bridge will be provided by the Metropolitan Transportation Authority.

 Replacement of bridge over Mianus River

-In the November of 2024, the Connecticut Department of Transportation awarded a $6.4 Million federal grant to explore options to find a replacement for the 1904-built Mianus River Railroad Bridge in Greenwich, Connecticut.
+In the November of 2024, the Connecticut Department of Transportation was awarded a $6.4 Million federal grant to explore options to find a replacement for the 1904-built Mianus River Railroad Bridge (also known as the Cos Cob Bridge) in Greenwich, Connecticut.